 - 69. At the acquisition date, the acquirer shall classify or designate the identifiable assets acquired and liabilities assumed as necessary to subsequently apply other IPSASs.
 The acquirer shall make those classifications or designations on the basis of the terms of the binding arrangement (including contractual terms), economic conditions, its operating or accounting policies and other pertinent conditions as they exist at the acquisition date. - 70.
 In some situations, IPSASs provide for different accounting depending on how an entity classifies or designates a particular asset or liability.
-Examples of classifications or designations that the acquirer shall make on the basis of the pertinent conditions as they exist at the acquisition date include but are not limited to: - (a) Classification of particular financial assets and liabilities as measured at fair value or at amortized cost, in accordance with IPSAS 29; - (b) Designation of a derivative instrument as a hedging instrument in accordance with IPSAS 29; and
+Examples of classifications or designations that the acquirer shall make on the basis of the pertinent conditions as they exist at the acquisition date include but are not limited to: - (a) Classification of particular financial assets and liabilities as measured at fair value through surplus or deficit or at amortized cost, or as a financial asset measured at fair value through net assets/equity in accordance with IPSAS 41; - (b) Designation of a derivative instrument as a hedging instrument in accordance with IPSAS 41; and

-- (c) Assessment of whether an embedded derivative should be separated from a host contract in accordance with IPSAS 29 (which is a matter of 'classification' as this Standard uses that term). - 71.
+- (c) Assessment of whether an embedded derivative should be separated from a host contract in accordance with IPSAS 41 (which is a matter of 'classification' as this Standard uses that term). - 71.
 This Standard provides two exceptions to the principle in paragraph 69: - (a) Classification of a lease arrangement as either an operating lease or a finance lease in accordance with IPSAS 13, Leases; and - (b) Classification of a contract as an insurance contract in accordance with the relevant international or national accounting standard dealing with insurance contracts.